- Last Updated: Friday, 04 September 2020 13:47

 - Initial statistical evaluation of the generated data according to the question asked in the project (multivariate and univariate data analysis)

-- Storage of pooled sample for possible future extended identification (extended identification is not included in the price)
+- Storage of a pooled sample for possible future extended identification (extended identification is not included in the price)

 - Report and feedback